sanketrs/sql-interview-preparation-questions-with-answers/README.md

 This project is licensed under the terms specified in the `LICENSE` file.

 ## Contact
-For questions or feedback, please reach out to [Your Name] at [kaisanket@gmail.com].
+For questions or feedback, please reach out to [Sanket Rajaram] at [kaisanket@gmail.com].